-Construction of the 500-kV substation would cause some short-term deterioration in existing air quality during construction.
-These impacts would be mitigated through implementation of measures to reduce emissions from construction phase equipment and fugitive dust.
-Long-term impacts to air quality would be minor because operation of the substation would not emit pollutants into the atmosphere.
+Construction of the 500-kV substation could cause some short-term deterioration in existing air quality during construction fugitive dust from temporary unpaved roads, soil borrow storage piles, and heavy construction operations and from the use of diesel operated equipment.
+Fugitive dust refers to very small particles suspended in the air, primarily mineral dust from soil.
+Fugitive dust and emission impacts would be mitigated through implementation of measures to control fugitive dust and reduce emissions from construction phase equipment as outlined in Environmental Quality Protection Specifications for Transmission Line Construction, Environmental Quality Protection Specifications for Transmission Substation or Communications Construction: A Guide for Environmental Protection and Best Management Practices for Tennessee Valley Authority Construction and Maintenance Activities Revision 3 - 2017; Right-of-Way Clearing Specifications; and Site Clearing and Grading Specifications (TVA 2022a; TVA 2017a).
+These practices include controlling fugitive dust with the application of water either to the body of material to prevent fines from being carried off into the air, or to the air above the material to return fugitive airborne fines to the material bed.
+Construction equipment would be maintained and operated to limit vehicle exhaust emissions.
+Equipment and vehicles that show excessive emissions of exhaust gasses and particulates due to poor engine adjustments or other inefficient operating conditions would not be operated until corrective repairs or adjustments can be made.
+Long-term impacts to air guality would be minor because operation of the substation would not emit pollutants into the atmosphere.
 Therefore, no effects on the maintenance and enhancement of long-term productivity related to air quality would occur because of construction and operation of the substation.
 The short-duration construction project-generated traffic would result in some decrease in convenience to users of roads adjacent to the site to accommodate construction traffic.
 In terms of the long-term operation of the transportation system, no disturbance is expected after completion of construction activities and long-term productivity should not be affected.